Callicarpa rubella

 Callicarpa rubella is a species of beautyberry native to Southeast Asia.
 It is a shrub that produces pink or purple flowers followed by dark-purple berries.
 The berries are actually drupes.
 It is grown in gardens as an ornamental plant.
 The fruit attracts wildlife such as birds.

+Native regions

+C. rubella is native to Assam (India), Bangladesh, Cambodia, China South-Central, China Southeast, the East Himalayas, Hainan (China), Jawa (Indonesia), Laos, Malaya, Myanmar, Philippines, Sulawesi (Indonesia), Sumatra (Indonesia), Thailand, Vietnam.

+Uses

+The roots of the plant have been used in Indian folk medicine to treat tumors in the large intestine.